Explainable Artificial Intelligence for Autonomous Driving: A Comprehensive Overview and Field Guide for Future Research Directions: XAI for autonomous driving: A survey

-of the drivers.
-Furthermore, Wiegand et al. \cite{w2020d} investigate situations, in which explanations are needed and methods pertinent to these situations.
-They spot seventeen scenarios where a self-driving vehicle behaves unexpectedly.
-Twenty-six participants are selected to validate these situations in the CarMaker driving simulator to provide insights into drivers’ need for explanations.
-As a result of the user study, the authors identify six groups to highlight the primary concerns of drivers with these unexpected behaviors, namely emotion and evaluation, interpretation and reason, the capability of a self-driving car, interaction, driving forecasting, and request times for explanations. \\ Wang et al. \cite{wang2021human} propose an approach that enables a human driver to provide \textit{scene forecasting} to an intelligent driving system using a purposeful gaze.
+with these unexpected behaviors, namely emotion and evaluation, interpretation and reason, the capability of a self-driving car, interaction, driving forecasting, and request times for explanations. \\ Wang et al. \cite{wang2021human} propose an approach that enables a human driver to provide \textit{scene forecasting} to an intelligent driving system using a purposeful gaze.
 They develop a graphical user interface to understand the effect of human drivers on the prediction and control of an intelligent vehicle.
-A simulator is used to test and verify three driving situations where a human driver’s input can improve safety of an autonomous car.\\ Lastly, in their two recent studies, Schneider et al. \cite{schneider2021increasing, schneider2021explain} involve human participants in their empirical studies.
-They explore the role of explainability-supplied UX in self-driving vehicles.
-The authors provide driving-related explanations to end users with different methods, such as textual, visual, and lighting techniques, and conclude that providing context-aware explanations on autonomous driving actions increases users’ trust in this technology.
-We have summarized the details of the reviewed literature in Table 1. \\ Based on a high-level overview of all these studies, we see that driving explanations are multi-modal, context-dependent, and task-specific, in general.
-Moreover, end-to-end learning becomes even more popular for highly-automated decision-making owing to the combination of powerful deep-learning approaches and the availability of advanced sensor devices.
-As self-driving decisions have a direct impact on road users, the concept of explainability should be accompanied by the safety standards and principles established by transportation regulators.
-Motivated by this proposition, we can define explainable autonomous driving as follows: \\ \begin{quote} \textit{Explainable autonomous driving is automated driving powered by a compendium of AI approaches 1) ensuring an acceptable level of safety for a vehicle's real-time decisions, 2) providing explanations and transparency on the action decisions in critical traffic scenarios, and 3) obeying all traffic rules established by the regulators.} \end{quote} Motivated by this definition and the state-of-the-art works in the above section, we present a general XAI framework for autonomous driving and show the components and processes to achieve safe, regulated, and interpretable automated driving.
+A simulator is used to test and verify three driving situations where a human driver’s input can improve safety of self-driving.\\ Apart from these works, Schneider et al. involve human participants in their empirical studies to understand the role of explanations for the public acceptance of AVs \cite{schneider2021increasing, schneider2021explain}.
+They explore the role of explainability-supplied UX in AVs, provide driving-related explanations to end users with different methods, such as textual, visual, and lighting techniques, and conclude that providing context-aware explanations on autonomous driving actions increases users’ trust in this technology.
+Their subsequent study also confirms that driving explanations can help mitigate the negative impact of AVs failures on users \cite{schneider2023don}.
+Finally, Kim et al.'s user study \cite{kim2023and} confirms that humans do not need explanations seamlessly, and presenting explanations only in critical driving conditions is preferred to enjoy the trip with an autonomous car and prevent information overload.
+We summarize user studies on XAI for AVs in Table \ref{tab: user_study_exp}.